hacktivist123/webflow-to-stackbit/README.md

 # Webflow to Stackbit

 This is Nextjs version of a Webflow site.
-It demonstrates how to port a Webflow site to Stackbit using Next.js and Contentufl.
+It demonstrates how to port a Webflow site to Stackbit using Next.js and Contentful.

 ![](/docs/images/Screenshot%202022-09-23%20at%2011.27.10%20AM.png)

-<p style="text-align:center">The Webflow Site</p>
+<p align="center">The Webflow Site</p>

 ## Technologies Used: